MaciejKutyla98/repository-search/README.md

 # Repository search App

 ## Decription
 This is a simple app which allows to search github repositories.
-Site was created with a **React.js v17.0.2**, **HTML5** and **CSS3**.
+Site was created with a **React.js v17.0.2**, **HTML5** and **SCSS**.
 I used GitHub REST AP: https://docs.github.com/en/rest/reference/search.

 ## Run
 1. Download whole repository